leothehero/OpenStandards/Filesystems/OpenFS.md

 Bytes 41-63: Owner (15 bytes, string)

-Bytes 64-508 (4 byte chunks): pointers to file data sectors
+Bytes 64-508 (4 byte chunks): pointers to file data sectors or, if inode describes a directory, to its children

 Bytes 509-512: Pointer to a sector containing more data sector pointers, or 0 if there are none